sathvikamaridi/Python_Bootcamp/README.md

 # 🐍 Python Zero to Hero Bootcamp –  Udemy (José Portilla)
-A complete journey through José Portilla’s Python Zero to Hero (Udemy) course.
+This repository documents my learning journey while completing the **Python Zero to Hero** course by **José Portilla** on Udemy.
 This repo contains my notes, exercises, practice scripts, and mini-projects built while learning Python fundamentals, data structures, object-oriented programming, and more.

-This repository documents my learning journey while completing the **Python Zero to Hero** course by **José Portilla** on Udemy.

 ---